SiwaleKamasatjakul/Smart_Room/README.md

 1. Adjusting the light bulb to compensate light from sunlight with accuracy of 80%.
 2. Counting the number of people in the room through a computer vision system with accuracy of 80%.
 3. Unlocking the door using a face recognition system with accuracy of 70%.

-And the results it is shown that all features is operate properly within the criteria .
+And the results it is shown that all features is operate properly within the criteria.